wanjun-group-seu/AQUARIUM/docs/index.md

 If you need to install  `Biostrings` `rtracklayer` `GenomicFeatures` in an older version of R that does not work with `BiocManager`, please check `bioconductor` page of these packages.

+#### gffread

+gffread is part of Cufflinks (http://cole-trapnell-lab.github.io/cufflinks/).
+This GFF/GTF parsing utility is used to extract sequence.

-### install step 4: adjust configuration template
+### install step 3: adjust configuration template

 In order to use this pipeline to analyze the data, a configuration file is essential.
 But instead of writing it from scratch, you can call `new_config.py` to create a new one, and then modify it.

 The default configure template lies in the `pysrc/body/default.cpysrc/body/default.cfg`.
 When you invoke [new_config.py](#get-config-file), you're actually making a copy of this file.

 This template is almost empty after a fresh installation.
 You can modify this file to save your time in future use.

 More details can be found in [instructions on config file](#configure-file)

 ## CLI interface and Usage

 The main command line interface for circRNA profiling is `wf_profile_circRNA.py`.

 You can luanch it as follows: